gatsbyjs/gatsby/docs/blog/2017-07-19-creating-a-blog-with-gatsby/index.md

 imageTitle: "Old typewriter"
 canonicalLink: "https://objectpartners.com/2017/07/19/creating-a-static-blog-with-gatsby/"
 publishedAt: "Object Partners, Inc."
-excerpt: "In this post, we'll take a deep dive into Gatsby and some of the new 1.0 features by creating a static blog.
+excerpt: "In this post, you will take a deep dive into Gatsby and some of the new 1.0 features by creating a static blog.
 Let's get on it!"
 tags: ["getting-started", "blogs", "markdown"]
 ---